Refrigerator Finger Gallery Art (poem)

 ring splotched holes of blue

-a pinkie splish of pinkened red
+a pinkie splash of pinkened red

-thumb swashes of golden yellow
+thumb swashes of yellows

 for proud refrigerator finger gallery art